 The survey and UR publishing agreement are expected to be submitted to the University Dean by the date the final copy of the thesis is submitted to ProQuest.
 Students have 30 calendar days after the defense to complete all final requirements (revisions and upload to ProQuest) except when defenses are scheduled late in the semester and are subject to a deadline date that is shorter than 30 calendar days.

-A bound hard copy of the thesis is submitted to the TBS Program Coordinator and will be kept in the TBS Program Coordinator's Office where all PhD theses are kept.
 Students typically give a bound, corrected copy of the thesis to each of the committee members.
 Although not mandated by the program, students should determine whether the committee members want a final copy.

 The student must maintain continuous enrollment up until the time of submission of the corrected thesis to the Office for Graduate Education and Postdoctoral Affairs.
 If registration must be continued into a new semester, the student must register for IND 595 - Doctoral Dissertation and pay the appropriate fee.